jzybert/earthquake-tracker/project_submission.md

 #### Your application should use Phoenix Channels to push real-time updates to users, triggered either from an external API or from actions by other concurrent users.
 Our application uses Phoenix Channels to send real-time updates to users about earthquake news which we get from the news API.
+There is a News tab in the navigation bar where periodically gets news about earthquakes.
+We use channels to display this news to all users.

 ### Interesting features beyond requirements
 One interesting feature not needed in the requirements is our periodic